Can CBD oil help dogs with cancer?

 CBD can help ease the pain, inflammation, anxiety, nausea, and seizures that dogs with cancer may experience.
 Some dogs with a loss of appetite improve with regular CBD use.
 CBD can be a palliative option for aging pets whose owners decide that extensive and invasive treatment isn’t the right choice.

-For a multi-faceted approach that combines natural CBD oil with conventional treatments, you may want to consult an integrative veterinarian.
+For a multi-faceted approach that combines natural CBD oil with conventional cancer treatments, you may want to consult an integrative veterinarian.
 An integrative vet is very likely to be familiar with the benefits of CBD and knowledgeable about how to optimize its use in tandem with other treatments.
-Because except in the state of California, veterinarians are prohibited from initiating conversations about CBD, you’ll need to ask about adding CBD to your dog’s cancer treatment plan.
+Because, except in the state of California, veterinarians are prohibited from initiating conversations about CBD, you’ll need to ask about adding CBD to your dog’s cancer treatment plan.

 Like every mammal, your dog has an endocannabinoid system, which is a series of receptors throughout the body that modulate things like pain, anxiety, and nausea.
 By interacting with the dog’s endocannabinoid system, mimicking the effects of cannabinoids that naturally occur in the body, CBD can help to effectively manage many different types of pain to provide relief.

-Certain types of cancer may also bring on seizures, which can be extremely distressing to witness.
+Certain types of cancer may also bring on seizures, which can be highly distressing to witness.
 CBD is a known compound that can help reduce the duration, number, and severity of seizures in humans and dogs.
-Minimizing seizures can be a very compelling reason to add CBD to your dog’s cancer treatment plan.
+Minimizing seizures can be a compelling reason to add CBD to your dog’s cancer treatment plan.

 Pain and inflammation can be side effects of cancer treatment or a symptom of the progression of the disease itself.
 Pain management is almost always a crucial part of how to treat cancer in dogs.
 You will want to ask your veterinarian about adding CBD to your pain management plan, but it can be a way to add another layer of relief, naturally and without side effects.

 While many humans with cancer turn to medical marijuana, it’s important to know that the THC in marijuana is toxic to dogs, so it’s crucial to choose CBD with less than 0.3% THC.
-Quality pet CBD from a reputable source will be made from the hemp cannabis sativa plant, which is naturally high in cannabinoids, but has almost no THC and is legal in all states.
+Quality pet CBD from a reputable source will be made from the hemp cannabis Sativa plant, which is naturally high in cannabinoids, but has almost no THC and is legal in all states.

 To address the side effects of cancer and treatments, give your pet CBD consistently.
 Typically, relief will be best achieved by dosing twice a day.
 The usual dosing guidelines are to offer 1 – 5 mg of CBD per 10 pounds of body weight twice a day, but dosage amounts can vary quite a bit from one situation to the next.
 It may be necessary to experiment to find the right amount, and how often to give.